rook/rook/Documentation/flexvolume.md

 To do this, you will need to first add the `--volume-plugin-dir` flag to the Kubelet and then restart the Kubelet process.
 These steps need to be carried out on **all nodes** in your cluster.

-Please refer to the below sections for more information on your specific platform and/or Kubernetes version used.
+Please refer to all below sections that are applicable for you, they contain more information on your specific platform and/or Kubernetes version used.

 ```bash
 --volume-plugin-dir=/var/lib/kubelet/volumeplugins